jarrodldavis/action-jackson/README.md

 ### `SFTP_SITE`

-This is the site name (sometimes called a "slug") for the site, as you would see in your SFTP client.
-This corresponds to the [kebab-cased][kebab-casing] site name as configured in the Flywheel Dashboard.
+This is the [kebab-cased][kebab-casing] version of the site name (sometiems called a ["slug"][url-slug]), as you would see in your SFTP client.
+This corresponds to the site name as configured in the Flywheel Dashboard.

 #### Examples